 d) The executable system is realized by compilation of the validated analysis model to the software execution architecture.

-This method of software development is now being used for high-reliability long-lived systems by leading embedded systems vendors such as Motorola, Xerox and Kodak.
+This method of software development is now being used for high-reliability long-lived systems by leading embedded systems vendors such as Motorola, Xerox and Kodak, Ford and others in the automotive industry.